-Higher levels of primary care physicians in area associated with favorable outcomes for patientsMay 24th, 2011 in Health /
+Higher levels of primary care physicians in area associated with favorable outcomes for patientsMay 24, 2011 in Medicine & Health / Health

 Medicare beneficiaries residing in areas with higher levels of primary care physicians per population have modestly lower death rates and fewer preventable hospitalizations, according to a study in the May 25 issue of JAMA.